Microsoft/azure-docs.cs-cz/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Název [nepovinné]

-Toto je název pravidla.
-Tento název se zobrazí v protokolech.
+Název pravidla  Zobrazí se v protokolech.

 ### <a name="priority-required"></a>Priorita [povinné]